frederic-perez/AmE-dictionary/data/dictionary.md

 __pique<sup>1</sup>__ _n_ :two: An annoyed feeling that you show when you think someone has insulted you or been rude to you.
 __pique<sup>2</sup>__ _v_ :nine::pencil2::hammer: (piques, piqued) _A great story had not only to pique the imagination, it had to touch the heart._ _Focusing his energy on whatever piques his curiosity._
 __pirogue__ _n_ :two::hammer:
+__pirouette__ _n_ :astonished: A full turn of the body on the point of the toe or the ball of the foot in ballet.
 __pisspot__ :two::hammer:
 __pissy__ _adj_ _slang_ _vulgar_ Irritable; cranky.
 __pistachios__ _n_ :two::pencil2::hammer: